 It is pertinent to mention here that The Red Pill, a documentary by Cassie Jaye on MRAs was the other documentary that was screened at the conference.
 This documentary had earlier seen some protests and subsequent withdrawal from screening in different parts of Australia.
 Both Anil and Katti saw these protests as limited to some pockets of the country and in Universities only.
-However, Anil also mentioned about how media’s male hating attitude was exposed when they called Cassie for interview and misbehaved with her.
-This showed media’s nervousness due to sudden spurt of Men’s Rights Movement all over the world.
+However, Anil also mentioned about how media’s male-hating attitude was exposed when they called Cassie for an interview and misbehaved with her.
+This showed media’s nervousness due to a sudden spurt of Men’s Rights Movement all over the world.

 There are many trends in men’s rights emerging from different parts of the world.
-While Katti observed that the ill-treatment of males in divorce proceedings is a common area where all countries were concerned about; Anil was however very specific about political help to Men’s Rights Movement in countries like Australia, UK and the USA.
+While Katti observed that the ill-treatment of males in divorce proceedings is a common area where all countries were concerned about; Anil was however very specific about political help to Men’s Rights Movement in countries like Australia, UK, and the USA.
 While mentioning about growing participation of women in men’s issues discussion, he specifically mentioned about a team called “Ladies for Philip Davies” that distributed 5000 stickers and flyers for him.
-Emergence of local support groups for men and father’s rights is another new trend in different parts of the world.
+The emergence of local support groups for men and father’s rights is another new trend in different parts of the world.

 Both Anil and Katti were very candid in discussion strengths and weaknesses of Indian MRM.
 For Anil involvement of non-victims and academicians is a big positive for western MRM and continued to be a weakness for Indian MRM.
-This led to publication of quality books and effective parliament lobbying in the west.
+This led to the publication of quality books and effective parliament lobbying in the west.
 Katti mirrored Anil’s opinion as well.
 Katti also observed that average website view for western MRM sites is far more than any Indian MRA site.
-Anil added the strong fund raising capability for global MRM and rich experience that many of the western MRAs have.
+Anil added the strong fundraising capability for global MRM and rich experience that many of the western MRAs have.
 Anil also noted that western Men’s sites discuss a lot of issues other than law misuse, that Indian MRM is still to catch up.
-Indian MRM is also lacking strength, ability and infrastructure for creating audio-visual material on men’s issues.
+Indian MRM is also lacking strength, ability, and infrastructure for creating audio-visual material on men’s issues.

-Both these veteran MRAs found ego issues to be a major bottleneck for growth of Indian MRM.
-While Katti finds amateur attitude of Indian MRAs are hurting MRM the most and creating hindrance for its growth.
+Both these veteran MRAs found ego issues to be a major bottleneck for the growth of Indian MRM.
+While Katti finds the amateur attitude of Indian MRAs are hurting MRM the most and creating hindrance for its growth.
 Anil also found that Indian MRM has stains of socialism or communalism in them.
 Anil felt that respect for high achievers and adequate reward mechanism for dedicated activists can help Indian MRM take the next big leap.
 He feels a socialist attitude is cutting the high performers short of achievement and contribution.